syncfusion-content/maui-docs/MAUI/ComboBox/Header-and-Footer.md

 ---
 # Header and Footer in Maui ComboBox (SfComboBox)

-You can provide header and footer views in the suggestion list in [`SfComboBox`] by enabling the [`ShowDropDownHeaderView`] and the [`ShowDropDownFooterView`] properties.
+You can provide header and footer views in the dropdown in [`SfComboBox`] by enabling the [`ShowDropDownHeaderView`] and the [`ShowDropDownFooterView`] properties.

 ## Header content

-You can provide content for header at the top of the ComboBox's Suggestion box.
+You can provide content for header at the top of the ComboBox's dropdown.
 The [`DropDownHeaderView`] property is used to set the content of the header.
 The height of the header in the [`SfComboBox`] can be adjusted using the [`DropDownHeaderViewHeight`] property.

 {% tabs %}